jsdealy/akvsbk/README.md

   realistic job of depicting the physical details of scenes and characters.
 Conversations involve far less extended monologue.
 Tolstoy uses internal monologue brilliantly.
-His deftness in authentically depicting his characters' thoughts concisely and convincingly is one of the principle joys of the book.
-At times this internal monologuing even approaches stream-of-consciousness style---fifty or so years ahead of Joyce---as characters' thinking mingles "in real time" with their reactions to events taking place in their surroundings.
+His deft way of presenting his characters' thoughts concisely and convincingly is one of the major joys of the book.
+At times this internal monologuing approaches stream-of-consciousness style---fifty or so years ahead of Joyce---as characters' thinking mingles "in real time" with their reactions to events taking place in their surroundings.